WINDOW: Create window to display Panels, Texts, Graphics, Files (H)

 • The menu name (e.g. "menus") must define a string "menus" and a subroutine "menus"

-• The string has the menu items separated by non-alfabetical letters, default is the bar symbol
+• The string has the menu items separated by non-alfabetical letters.

 • The global SUBROUTINE (e.g. "menus") is called back by Windows.
 It should have no procedure arguments and no USE statement (this would make it a local procedure)